 Art and Design

 At Newchurch Primary School we believe that teaching and learning in art is important because it stimulates creativity, imagination and inventiveness.
-Through our art and design curriculum we believe that we equip the children with the skills, concepts and knowledge necessary for them to express responses to ideas and experiences in a visual or tactile form.
+Through our art and design curriculum we believe that we equip out Newchurch robins with the skills, concepts and knowledge necessary for them to express responses to ideas and experiences in a visual or tactile form.
 It allows the children to express themselves personally.

 Children explore ideas and meanings through six different artists and designers across the disciplines.
-Each half term, the school has an art week focusing painting, drawing, sculpture, textiles, mixed media etc. Art is also applied when studying other cultures across the curriculum.
+These have been specifically chosen to develop the children's understanding of significant movements and the impact creative individuals have on the world around them.
+Art is also applied when studying other cultures across the curriculum.

 This deep arts provision is enriched through our annual work with the Warrington Primary Arts Network which allows the school to celebrate the wonderful work it does alongside other schools in the Warrington, educational visits to arts establishments, such as Tate Liverpool or People’s History Museum, Manchester, as well as through awards like Artsmark and Arts Awards.